Repost from 2015-2016. Edited, updated, and corrected.

 What I am not open to is any subtle or direct attempt to try and reconvert me to Fundamentalism/Evangelicalism.
 If you do try to attempt this, I will close off further discussion.
 I consider both Fundamentalism and most of Evangelicalism to be religions of psychological, emotional and intellectual oppression and don’t wish to be sucked back into those camps, ever again.

-So, if you are willing to stick to topics related to the Pentecostal/Charismatic movements and their problems, i am open to further discussion with you.
+So, if you are willing to stick to topics related to the Pentecostal/Charismatic movements and their problems, I am open to further discussion with you.

 Another man, a local Evangelical preacher, tried a few years ago to befriend me.
 He and I corresponded a bit and he would comment from time to time on this blog (in one of its previous iterations).
 He friended me on Facebook and we began having more serious discussions in private.
 But, as with all such friendships, it quickly came to an end when he began having doubts about his call to the ministry and even his faith.
-My discussions with him were quite unsettling, so instead of honestly dealing with the questions and doubts, he determined I was the problem and unfriended me, stopped answering my emails, and stopped commenting on my blog.
+My discussions with him were quite unsettling, so instead of honestly dealing with his questions and doubts, he determined I was the problem and unfriended me, stopped answering my emails, and stopped commenting on my blog.

 I could share dozens of similar stories that illustrate why many ex-Christians rebuff attempts by Evangelicals to befriend them.
 Here are a few things I have learned from all of these failed pseudo-friendships: